-Another idea is to hide magnetic items and add little clues of codes for children to break which lead them to the next item.
+Another idea is to hide magnetic items and add clues or codes for children to break, leading them to the next thing.

 Magnet Sensory Bottle

-Sensory bottles are great fun for little ones and these magnet sensory bottles are extra special.
+Sensory bottles are great fun for little ones, and these magnet sensory bottles are extra special.
 Move the magnet wand up and down, and the objects that are attracted to the magnet also move up and down!

 How strong is a magnet?

 Find out how strong your magnet is using felt squares.
-Investigate to discover how many felt squares it takes to stop two magnet wands being attracted to each other.
+Investigate how many felt squares it takes to stop two magnet wands from being attracted to each other.

-Another ideas is to set up an investigation using different types of magnets and materials.
+Another idea is to set up an investigation using different types of magnets and materials.

 Ice and Magnet Experiments

-This ice and magnet activity from Little Bins for Little Hands looks like great fun.
+This ice and magnet activity from Little Bins for Little Hands looks great fun.

 Find a story to recreate

-We recently watched a brand new episode of the Clangers where the Iron Chicken get trapped in a pile of space rubbish.
-Straight away my little girls disappeared off to recreate the scene with our magnets and a stash of toys.
+We recently watched an episode of the Clangers where the Iron Chicken gets trapped in a pile of space rubbish.
+Straight away, my little girls disappeared to recreate the scene with our magnets and a stash of toys.

-During the episode Small and Tiny first use nets to try to clear the space junk to free the Iron Chicken, but their nets break.
-We used the opportunity to talk about materials that might have made the nets stronger.
+During the episode, Small and Tiny first use nets to clear the space junk to free the Iron Chicken, but their nets break.
+We used the opportunity to discuss materials that might have strengthened the nets.
 Major Clanger then uses a magnet to collect the space rubbish.
-The girls predicted correctly that the weight of the space rubbish would weigh down the flying music boat!
+The girls predicted correctly that the space rubbish would weigh down the flying music boat!